ChimeraOS/chimeraos/README.md

 frequent updates delivering the latest drivers and software for an optimal experience

 ### seamless updates
-fully automatic updates that run in the background without disrupting gameplay (in progress)
+fully automatic updates that run in the background without disrupting gameplay (work in progress)

 ### controller first
 fully controller compatible interface with no mouse or keyboard required (but you can still use a mouse and keyboard if you like)